johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/parsers.md

 # Parsers

-[//]: # 'TODO link'

-Parsers are functions that accepts on `unknown` argument and returns a discriminated union, which is either a success or a failure:
+Parsers are functions that accepts an `unknown` argument and returns a discriminated union, which is either a success or a failure:

 ```ts
 type Parser<T>: (data) => ParseResult<T>